trixi-framework/paper-2021-juliacon/pid_runs/README.md

     Riemann       = 4  !Riemann solver (surface flux): 1: LLF 4: HLL, 11: EC-Derigs, 12: EC-FloGor
     VolumeFlux    = 0  !two-point split-form flux:  0: standard DG, 1: standard DG metric dealiased, 10: EC-Derigs, 12: EC-FloGor
     ```
-    This sets the numerical surface flux to be the HLL flux and the numerical volume flux to be the central flux.
+    This sets the numerical surface flux to be the HLL Riemann solver and the numerical volume flux to be the central flux.
     The flux differencing DG solver with a central volume flux is algebraically equivalent to the weak form DG solver.
   - For the flux differencing form DG solver, ideal GLM-MHD equations PID setup change lines 38 and 39 of
     `fluxo_parameter_mhd_pid.ini` to be